11 December, 2012

 We confirm that to the best of our knowledge:

-- the condensed set of financial statements has been prepared in accordance with IAS 34 Interim Financial Reporting as adopted by the EU and the International Accounting Standards Board; and
+- the consolidated set of financial statements has been prepared in accordance with IAS 34 Interim Financial Reporting as adopted by the EU and the International Accounting Standards Board; and

 - the interim management report includes a fair review of the information required by: